bengo4/erh/README.md

 open file-not-exists: no such file or directory[main.go:12]
 ```

-It can also add an extra message like below.
+It is also possible to add an extra message like below.

 ```
 func main() {